MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   record and Alt-Svc)
 * HTTPS over TCP to any port on `alt3.example` (not consistent with Alt-Svc)

+Suppose that "foo" is a SvcParamKey that renders the client SVCB-reliant.
-The following Alt-Svc-only connection attempts would be allowed only if the client does not support ECH, as they rely on SVCB-optional fallback behavior that the client will disable if it implements support for ECH and the "ech" SvcParam is present ({{ech-client-behavior}}):
+The following Alt-Svc-only connection attempts would be allowed only if the client does not support "foo", as they rely on SVCB-optional fallback
+behavior:

 * HTTP/2 to `alt2.example:443`
 * HTTP/3 to `example.com:8443`

-Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an HTTPS record with the "ech" SvcParam for every alt-authority offered in its Alt-Svc Field Values.
-Otherwise, clients might reveal the name of the server in an unencrypted ClientHello.
-Similar consistency considerations could apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.
+Alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.

-As noted in {{Section 2.4 of AltSvc}}, clients MAY disallow any Alt-Svc connection according to their own criteria, e.g. disallowing Alt-Svc connections that lack ECH support when there is an active ECH-protected connection for this origin.
+As noted in {{Section 2.4 of AltSvc}}, clients MAY disallow any Alt-Svc connection according to their own criteria, e.g. disallowing Alt-Svc connections that lack support for privacy features that are available on the origin endpoint.

 ## Requiring Server Name Indication